 4. Inventory management

 AI can help you manage inventory by analysing historical sales data and predicting future demand.
-For example, real-time data through sensors and RFID tags—wireless identification technology using radiofrequency—can give you a sense of what products are selling, where they’re going, and whether they’re coming from a physical store or distribution center.
+For example, real-time data through sensors and RFID tags—wireless identification technology using radio frequency—can give you a sense of what products are selling, where they’re going, and whether they’re coming from a physical store or distribution centre.

 AI-enabled inventory management can automate the inventory replenishment processes by integrating with suppliers to ensure timely restocking.
 You can also use AI to forecast transit times and shipment delays and communicate these updates with stakeholders, including customers.